List of Doctors characters introduced in 2011: Lauren Porter

-Lauren Porter, portrayed by Alexis Peterman, first appeared on 5 August 2011 and made her final appearance on 21 September 2011.
-After Mrs. Tembe (Lorna Laidlaw) leaves on holiday, Julia Parsons (Diane Keen) contacts a daughter of an old friend, Lauren.
-On her first day, she immediately attracts the attention of all the staff, particularly Kevin Tyler (Simon Rivers), but only disdain from Dr. Freya Wilson (Lu Corfield).
+Lauren Porter, portrayed by Alexis Peterman, first appeared on 5 August 2011 and made her final appearance on 28 September 2011.
+After Mrs Tembe (Lorna Laidlaw) leaves on holiday, Julia Parsons (Diane Keen) contacts Lauren, since she is friends with Lauren's mother.
+On her first day, she immediately attracts the attention of the staff, particularly Kevin Tyler (Simon Rivers), but only disdain from Dr. Freya Wilson (Lu Corfield).
 Kevin instantly takes interest in Lauren and tries to win her over by offering her dinner, but she turns him down.
-A patient waiting to see Jimmi Clay (Adrian Lewis Morgan) brings her pet rat to the surgery for comfort, which scares Kevin away.
-Lauren agrees to look after the patient's rat, placing it in a box, feeding it bread.
+However, they later embark on a relationship.
 Lauren catches a homeless man named Dennis (Andy Devine) washing his hands and feet in the toilets at the Mill.
 Freya has words with Lauren after she makes a stereotypical judgement of Dennis.
 Lauren later agrees to see if Dennis has checked into a homeless shelter Freya recommended.
 However, she goes home and later tells Freya that Dennis had not followed her advice.

-Lauren bullies Imogen Hollins (Charlie Clemmow), annoys Kevin and clashes with Imogen's mother Karen (Jan Pearson) when Karen confronts her over her antics.
-Her lover, Harrison Kellor (James Larkin), is furious when she gleefully admits that she has been cheating on him.
+Lauren bullies Imogen Hollins (Charlie Clemmow), annoys Kevin, schemes against Mrs Tembe and clashes with Imogen's mother Karen (Jan Pearson) when Karen confronts her over her antics.
+Her lover, Harrison Kellor (James Larkin), is furious when she gleefully admits that she has been cheating on him with Kevin.
 He murders Lauren in a rage by strangling her to death with a tea towel.
 Series producer Mike Hobson said that Lauren's murder was one of Doctors most popular storylines.
+Daniel Kilkelly, writing for Digital Spy, described Lauren as a "bitchy" villain.